codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

-* "Here are a few steps how to achieve this..."
+* "Here are a few steps how to achieve this…"
-* "By using these tools, which are all well documented, you can..."
+* "By using these tools, which are all well documented, you can…"
-* "The way to get this done is..."
+* "The way to get this done is…"

 Using these you send people on a journey.
 They don't tell them that the end result is already a given.
 Who knows, they may find a way to improve your "easy" one.

-## "I'll repeat quickly, for the few of you who don't know..."
+## "I'll repeat quickly, for the few of you who don't know…"

 This expression fell at a conference I attended and it made me cringe.
-The presenter meant to be encouraging in a "hey, we all are already on board" way, but it can come across as arrogant.
+The presenter meant to be encouraging in a "hey, we all are already on board" way, but it came across as arrogant.
 Even worse, it already singles out those who do not know, and makes them feel like they are under a spotlight.